nationalarchives/da-transform-judgments-pipeline/lambda_functions/tre-validate-bagit/tests/README.md

 # Testing

-To run tests for `tre-validate-bag`:
+To run tests for `tre-validate-bagit`:

 1. Optionally enable a Python virtual environment; e.g. if one is configured in the project's root directory use: